archetype-themes/plugin-theme-component/docs/Contributing.md

 Factories create Component instances.
 When creating a Component instance, a Factory should load all necessary data from disk expecting a "transformation" for an upcoming Build process.

 Factories should load items recursively.
-If you create a Section using the SectionFactory, it should create instances and load data from its children Snippet Model using the SnippetFactory through a recursive check.
+If you create a Component using the ComponentFactory, it should create instances and load data from its children Snippet Model using the SnippetFactory through a recursive check.

 - Load all necessary data from disk for upcoming merge and/or transformation done during the Builder step.